Riyas-Noushad/C3-Partner-Portal/docs/Welcome-View.md

 * C3 supporting multiple languages.The current available languages are English(en-US),Spanish(es) and Taiwanese(tw).
 You can select any of them(The default one is English).
 <img src="/images/SupportedLanguages.png">

+* To login to the C3 portal, click on the Login button on the top right hand side of the welcome view.